coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Material (M):** A material component is one or more physical substances or objects that are annihilated by the spell energies in the casting process.
 Unless a cost is given for a material component, the cost is negligible.
-Don't bother to keep track of material components with negligible cost.
+Don’t bother to keep track of material components with negligible cost.
 Assume you have all you need as long as you have your spell component pouch.